x-square/analytics/23-10-biases-glossary.md

 - **Linguistic discrimination** refers to unfair treatment or prejudice towards individuals based on their language, including aspects like accent, vocabulary, or syntax.
 This discrimination can lead to biased judgments about a person's education, social status, or character due to their use of language.
 It often occurs in various contexts and can be influenced by cultural and historical factors, favouring dominant languages while disadvantaging less dominant ones.
 - **Dialect discrimination** is when people are treated unfairly because of the way they speak, particularly if their speech shows they're from a specific place or social group.
 This can happen in various situations, but it's often seen in the workplace where employers may prefer a more standard way of speaking.
 It can also affect education and politics, where children with different dialects may not get the same education, and some people may face barriers in politics.

-`Any questions, please reach out`
+`Any questions, please reach out!`

 Chiawei Wang PhD\
-Senior Product Analyst\
+Product Analyst\
 <chiawei.w@outlook.com>